bclins/bclins.github.io/spring24/math111/index.md

 ### Office Hours

-My office hours are shown on my [weekly schedule](https://bclins.github.io).
+My official office hours will be from 12:30 - 1:30pm on Mondays through Thursdays.
 I am also available by appointment.
 If you can't stop by during my regular office hours, just ask me after class or by e-mail, and I'll be happy to make an appointment that works for both of us.

 ### Grading Policy